cryp1t/Drift/README.md

 > [!IMPORTANT]
-> AI was used and skidding was done throughout the making of this script-hub.
+> AI was used and skidding was done throughout the making of this Script Hub.
 Code might be messy!
 <div align="center">
 <img src="./addons/logo.png" width="100" alt="Drift Logo">
 <h1>Drift</h1>